Huotes/CommitMaker/README.md

 The truth will set you free.
 Unless Chuck Norris has you, in which case, forget it buddy!

 Chuck Norris doesn't cheat death.
 He wins fair and square.

+The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.